-This course may also be registered as FIL/QSX 416, and counts towards the Film and Screen Studies track for SU ENG majors.
+This course may also be registered as FIL/QSX 416, and counts towards the Film and Screen Studies track for SU English and Textual Studies majors.

 Department: Women's and Gender Studies